 The PSAT/SAT Workshop is an academic outreach program designed to help high school students in South Carolina to prepare for the Preliminary SAT/National Merit Scholarship Qualifying Test® as well as prepare for the SAT.

-For more information about the PSAT/SAT Workshop, please contact Cherice Fine via email or by telephone at 864-656-0676.
+For more information about the PSAT/SAT Workshop, please contact Cherese Fine via email or by telephone at 864-656-0676.

 The Research Workshop is designed for faculty, staff, and students who are interested in learning about research methods and analytical techniques utilized to conduct research on the Black experience in education.